Terrastories/terrastories/documentation/CODE_OF_CONDUCT.md

 # Code of conduct

+*This code of conduct is attributed to Ruby for Good, where Terrastories was first created.
+We continue to stand by this code of conduct although some of the details are no longer relevant to Terrastories.*

 Like the technical community as a whole, the Ruby for Good team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to when they're participating within this community and project.
 These rules apply equally to founders, mentors and those seeking help and guidance.